thegreatshasha/atari_ai/README.md

 [https://github.com/bbitmaster/ale_python_interface/wiki/Code-Tutorial](https://github.com/bbitmaster/ale_python_interface/wiki/Code-Tutorial)

 ## The game
 We tested the agent on a really simple game, dodge the brick.
-The aim of the game is for the green brick to dodge the red brick
+The aim of the game is for the green brick to dodge the onslaught of the falling red bricks
 The score policy is +1/-30 to weed out the random agents. +1 points for surviving in each frame and -30 for colliding with the red brick and dying.

 ## Screenshots